JacobJoergensen/TablistManager/README.md

 <br>

 ## Convert From 2.X to 3.X
+(1) Take a backup of your config and player file, place the backups outside of the TablistManager folder.
+(2) Delete the current TablistManager folder.
-(1) Upload the new version of TablistManager.sk to plugins/skript/scripts folder. <br>
+(3) Upload version 3.0 of TablistManager.sk to plugins/skript/scripts folder.
-(2) Restart your server.
+(4) Restart your server.
+(2) Setup your new config (you can copy your config values from the backup over to the new config format).

 <br>